-Proposal submission and deadline
+Proposal Submission and Deadline

-- Panels: This category is for proposals to have an hour-long panel with three, or four, papers on a common theme.
-The papers can be related to empirical studies, or to explore issues between theory and practice, or both.
-Each panel must have a representative submitting a proposal, which should include a. names of the panelists, contact information, and professional affiliations; b. the main theme of the panel; c. individual topics and abstracts for each paper altogether should not exceed 500 English words. or 750 Chinese characters; d. a summary with no more than 100 English words, or 150 Chinese characters, to be used in the conference program.
+- Panels.
+This category is for an hour-long panel comprised with three, or four, presentations on a common theme.
+The presentations can be related to empirical studies, or explore issues between theory and practice.
+Each panel must have a representative submitting a proposal, which should include a. names of the panelists, contact information, and professional affiliations; b. the main theme of the panel; c. panel abstract including individual topics and abstracts should not exceed 500 English words or 750 Chinese characters in total; d. a summary of the panel not exceeding 100 English words, or 150 Chinese characters, to be used in the conference program.

-- Technique demonstrations: This category is for proposals to present a demonstration to share with colleagues the most interesting and effective teaching activities in eight minutes.
-The demonstration should focus on a language skill, a linguistic construction/lexical item, or a clearly articulated learning objective.
-The proposal should include a. name of the presenter, contact information, and affiliation; b. the name of the demonstrated activity; c. a brief introduction, in no more than 100 English words, or 150 Chinese characters, with the needed proficiency level of the intended students for whom the activity is intended, the specific linguistic construction for which the activity is intended, or the type of skill that the activity is all about.
+- Technique Demonstrations.
+This category is for proposals to present a demonstration to share with colleagues interesting and effective teaching activities in an eight-minute session.
+The demonstration should focus on a language skill, a linguistic construction/lexical item, or any other learning objective.
+The proposal should include a. name(s) of the presenter(s), contact information, and affiliation(s); b. the name of the demonstrated activity; c. a brief introduction not exceeding 100 English words, or 150 Chinese characters, specifying the targeted proficiency level, specific linguistic construction for which the activity is intended, and/or language skill(s) the activity aims to develop.

-- The Tao-chung Ted Yao Memorial Award.
+- The Tao-chung Ted Yao Memorial Awards: email@example.com

-- The Cheng & Tsui SIG Awards
+- The Cheng & Tsui SIG Awards: email@example.com

 - Each year one applicant can only apply for one award;